 Member, Public Relations Society of America (PRSA), Association for Education in Journalism and Mass Communication (AEJMC), Digital Analytics Association.

-Public Relations, New Media Campaigns, Public Service Communication, Research Methods in Advertising and Public Relations, and Observing/Measuring Communication Behavior
+Public Relations, New Media Campaigns, Public Service Communication, Research Methods in Advertising and Public Relations, Audience and Distribution and Observing/Measuring Communication Behavior

 Professional of the year, PRSA-Kansas Chapter, 2008